AndrianMeyhta/microsyncpro/README.md

 This method provides live-reload for both backend and frontend, and manages the database.

-1. Navigate to the root of the `microsynpro` directory:
+1. Navigate to the root of the `microsyncpro` directory:

     ```bash
-    cd microsynpro
+    cd microsyncpro
     ```

 2. Build and start the services: